 Car damage assessment

-Transfer learning with a pretrained snippet
+Transfer learning with pretrained blocks

 Save training time and create well-performing models with small datasets.
 Sounds good?
-This tutorial will show you how.

-Target audience: Beginners
+- Target audience: Beginners

 You will learn to

 - Build a new AI model quick and easy.